-For financial year 2022, the total quantity of chemical waste was 0.80 tonne, which is 0.0020 tonne per production volume and decreased by 9.09% compared to year 2021.
-The total quantity of non-hazardous waste produced was 10,507 tonnes which is 0.0260 tonne per production volume and increased by 4.00% compared to year 2021.
+For financial year 2023, the total quantity of chemical waste was 0.80 tonne, which is 0.0019 tonne per production volume and decreased by 5% compared to year 2022.
+The total quantity of non-hazardous waste produced was 11,811 tonnes which is 0.0280 tonne per production volume and increased by 7.69% compared to year 2022.
+We consider that the total quantity of non-hazardous waste below 0.0300 tonne per production volume is within our monitoring limit.
 Where feasible, the materials to be recycled are utilised inside the plants of the Group's subsidiaries.
 Where waste cannot be recycled or utilised internally, this is done through collective waste management systems or licensed waste contractors.